arup-group/speckleGSA/README.md

 The SpeckleGSA repo is currently made up of the following projects:
 - SpeckleGSA: main project with receiver and sender and GSA class objects
 - SpeckleGSAUI: user interface
-- SpeckleStructures: submodule
-- SpeckleCoreGeometry: submodule
 - SpeckleCore: submodule

 ### Building Process

-SpeckleGSA depends on SpeckleStructures being installed.
-Install SpeckleStructures using the Speckle Structural Suite installer [here](https://gitlab.arup.com/speckle/specklestructuralsuite-installer/-/jobs/artifacts/master/raw/SpeckleStructuralSuite.exe?job=build).
+SpeckleGSA depends on Speckle being installed.
+Install Speckle using the Speckle  installer [here](https://speckle.works/builds/).

 - Clone/fork the repo
 - Restore all Nuget package missing on the solution